Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Conclusion

-In future studies, we foresee being able to scale these detectors to widths wider than the Pearl length, which could yield high efficiency free-space coupled SSPDs -- eliminating the need for lossy fiber optics.
-These detector could immediately be applied to quantum information experiments where loss is detrimental to the fidelity of the transmitted quantum state.
+In future studies, we foresee being able to scale these detectors to widths wider than the Pearl length, which could yield high efficiency free-space coupled SNSPDs---eliminating the need for lossy fiber optics.
+These detectors could immediately be applied to quantum information experiments where loss is detrimental to the fidelity of the transmitted quantum state~\cite{white2025robust,jabir2025precision}.